christianarcenna/BoiledWaterdb/README.md

 2. Install XAMPP with default settings
 3. Install Python 2.7 and the required packages in the boiledwaterpopulate.py
 4. Download the repository from the master branch
 5. Create a database called boiledwaterdb, and create the 5 tables.
-In the folder this read me is in, in "SQL Captures" There is a txt file with all create table statements.
+In the folder "SQL Captures" there is a txt file with all create table statements.
 6. To populate the database, run boiledwaterdbpopulate.py

 	a.
 Make sure that the file username and passwords are correct